mikepal2/snap-cli/README.md

 ```
 </details>&nbsp;

-Take a note that there is no any code related to command line configuration - only metadata, and metadata in most cases directly connected to the entity it defines.
+In this example, there is no code related to command-line configuration — only metadata that is directly connected to the entity it describes.
 The default values are exactly where they are expected to be.
-The binding is automatic and there is way to make binding errors.
+The binding is automatic, and there is no way to create binding errors.

 </details>&nbsp;